freetsi/employeePortalv1/readme.md

 ## Requirements

+**Docker** : If you want to deploy the app via Docker then you have to install docker on your pc

 **Sqlite** : Since I had to implement only 3 simple endpoints no access to real database was needed.
 Additionally, sqlite has the power of a relation DB without the overhead of having a separate DB server.

 **Python + Django Rest Framework** : Django is an open source web framework that helps you create a web app quickly as it takes care of additional web-development needs.
 Django Rest Framework&#39;s modular, flexible, and customizable architecture makes the development of both simple, turnkey API endpoints and complicated REST constructs possible.

+## Requirements and how to run the application via docker
+simply run "docker-compose up --build".
+Because the sqlite3 db is pushed into git repo, we don't need any migrations.

-## Requirements and how to run the application
+## Requirements and how to run the application locally

 1. A console emulator ([cmder](https://cmder.net/) was used during development)
 2. **Python Set up** Python 3.7.4 was used